onurozansunger/ADM-HW4-Group-1/README.md

 2. Dimensinality reduction: after ggettib the new dataset, 2 dimensionality reduction techniques has been imlemented: Principal Component Analysis (PCA) and Factor Analysis for Mixed Data (FAMD); just this second technique has been used to perform the kmeans algorithm and this choice is justified by its characteristic of dealing with datasets that cointain both numberical and categorical features.
 3. Clsutering: a kmeans algorithm has been implemented from scratch, firstly without the random inizialization and then with it, together with 2 methods to find the optimal number of clsuters.
 In the last point of this third part, is also present another clustering alorithm suggested by ChatGPT with some considerations about.
 4. Analysis of the results: ehe last part of the code is dedicated to the analysis of the results through the pivot tables
+## Command Line Question (CLQ)
+For this Command Line Question (CLQ), we'll need to use command line tools to analyze a dataset and answer specific questions about Netflix usage.
+1. Find the Most-Watched Netflix Title: Using command line tools, you will need to process the dataset to determine which Netflix title has been watched the most.
+This might involve sorting, counting, and filtering operations.
+2. Calculate Average Time Between Clicks: You will calculate the average time interval between subsequent clicks on Netflix.com.
+This will likely require you to manipulate timestamp data and calculate averages.
+3. Identify the User with the Most Time Spent on Netflix: You'll need to aggregate data to find out which user has spent the most time watching Netflix.
+This involves summing up watch times per user and identifying the user with the maximum total.
 ## Algorithmic Question
  In this problem, we need to help Federico maximize his final score at a university with a unique grading system.
 We will:
 1. Write a recursive algorithm to calculate the highest possible final score Federico can achieve.
 The code should take his initial score and a list of exam scores as input.